tiglao/sunday-funday/journals/john_blanton.md

 Finished the logout feature.

 8/22 In the am Leah was the driver and we all assisted in figuring out some aspects of the google api.
 After lunch I worked on the sign up modal and it works.
 The only issue I have is getting a link on the login modal.
 Right now it shows up white since its that way in the modal link.
 Tomorrow I will continue to troubleshoot this and move on to the dashboard.

+8/23 I got up early to try and figure out this login/signup links with no luck so far.